 Protection of sea turtle nests is a key strategy in the fight to save the Kemp's ridley.
 Nests left where they are laid are at risk of predation, crushing by vehicles, tidal inundation, and other dangers.
-To increase hatching and suvival of hatchlings, sea turtle nests found at PINS and on most Texas beaches are moved to protected areas and monitored until they hatch.
+To increase hatching and survival of hatchlings, sea turtle nests found at Padre Island National Seashore and on most Texas beaches are moved to protected areas and monitored until they hatch.
 Most nests are also moved to protected areas or otherwise protected in Mexico.
-After hatching, the tiny hatchlings are released into the wild, usually within 24 hours.
+After hatching, the hatchlings are released into the wild, usually within 24 hours.
 At Padre Island National Seashore, the public is invited to watch some of these hatchling releases as long as it is compatible with the needs of the turtles.

-To help reduce stranding caused by incidental capture in nets used to catch shrimp in the Gulf of Mexico, devices were developed that allow most sea turtles to escape from those nets.
-These Turtle Excluder Devices (TEDs) are now required on all shrimping boats along the Texas coast and in many other areas.
-Beginning in 2000, Texas Parks and Wildlife Department closed nearshore waters off south Texas to shrimp trawling from December 1 through May 15, which provided a nursery area for shrimp and a protective zone for migrating and nesting adult Kemp's ridley turtles.
+To help reduce stranding caused by incidental capture by fishing nets in the Gulf of Mexico, Turtle Excluder Devices (TEDs) are now required on all shrimping boats along the Texas coast and in many other areas.
+Additionally, beginning in 2000, Texas Parks and Wildlife Department closed nearshore waters off south Texas to shrimp trawling from December 1 through May 15.
+This area provides a nursery area for shrimp and a protective zone for migrating and nesting adult Kemp's ridley turtles.
 In Mexico, Gulf waters off Rancho Nuevo are also protected, with no shrimping or other commercial fishing allowed.
 Since these combined measures have been implemented, the number of Kemp's ridley sea turtles found stranded has decreased significantly.

 The Results Are In - Or Are They?

-Many years of combined conservation measures taken by PINS and many local, state, national, and international partners resulted in a substantial increase in the number of Kemp's ridley nests found in Texas and in Mexico from 1997 through 2009.
+Many years of combined conservation measures taken by Padre Island National Seashore and many local, state, national, and international partners resulted in a substantial increase in the number of Kemp's ridley nests found in Texas and in Mexico from 1997 through 2009.
 In 1996, only 6 Kemp's ridley nests were found in Texas; in 2012, 209 nests were found in Texas (Shaver and Caillouet 2015).
 After reaching a low of only 702 nests worldwide in 1985, Kemp's ridley nesting increased to a peak of nearly 20,000 nests worldwide in 2009!
-Conservation was working, and the species was on its way to recovery.
+The intensive, bi-national conservations measures were working, and the species was on its way to recovery.